-A home that has a conversation starter absolutely knocks it out of the park for me!
-That’s what Sarah Huggins achieved when she incorporated things she loved into the design of her space.
-She renovated her home taking it from ’90s drab to looking modern and on-trend.
-My favorite part of her reno is her gallery wall where she displays a collection of her grandfather’s Bauhaus-era sketches, she created quite the conversation starter, which is one great way to add personality to a space.
+When Sarah Huggins renovated her home taking it from ’90s drab to looking modern and on-trend, she worked in a gallery wall in the living room.
+By displaying a collection of her grandfather’s Bauhaus-era sketches, she created quite the conversation starter, which is one great way to add personality to a space.
 The sketches in her display were her grandfather’s very first as an architect in the 50s and have become a family heirloom.
-Now, Huggins says, they make a space for them in every home they live in.
+Now, Huggins says, the family make a space for them in every home they live in.

 - A sofa in a bright or unexpected color like yellow, lime or pink.

 - Wall-to-wall bookshelves or storage.